crsiebler/RoutesFinder/README.md

 ## Installation

 Use our Makefile to assist building the application.
-Run the command below:
+Run the command below (You may need sudo priviledges):

-    sudo make build
+    make build

 ## Testing